manne/obviously/Readme.md

 ###### Validation Example

-The example should the validation of an email address.
+The example shows the validation of an email address.

 ```CSharp
 [SemanticType(typeof(string))]